Meaning of Permanent & Total Disability

 - Chapter 35 Dependents Educational Assistance Program – This provides education and training opportunities for eligible dependents (spouse, son, daughter, stepchildren, adopted children) of a veteran who has a P&T rating.
 Unlike CHAMPVA, if a veteran dies from a non-service connected disability, dependents can still receive Dependents Educational Assistance benefits as long as the veteran had a P&T rating when they passed away.
 There is a lot of information regarding Dependents Educational Assistance benefits, so for more details on this program click here.

 - Dependency and Indemnity Compensation (DIC) – DIC benefits only become applicable when the veteran has passed away.
 If a veteran had a P&T rating for the 10 years immediately prior to their death, qualifying dependents will be eligible for DIC benefits.
 However, if the veteran had a permanent and total rating for LESS THAN 10 years prior to their death, qualifying dependents are only eligible for DIC benefits if the veteran’s cause of death was service-connected.

 If you’re unsure whether you’ve been found permanent and total, first look at your rating decision.
 Some rating decisions will include a permanent and total box that will be checked if the VA found you to be permanently and totally disabled.
-Another indicator on rating decisions is if there is language that says something like “eligibility to Dependents Educational Assistance Benefits (Chapter 35 DEA benefits) has been established.”
+Another indicator of rating decisions is if there is some language that says something like “eligibility to Dependents Educational Assistance Benefits (Chapter 35 DEA benefits) has been established.”